 - And the list goes on….

-So, make SURE to talk to your doctor about all of this!
+So, make SURE to talk to your doctor about all of these things!

-If you have more questions about when to go to the hospital, or what they will do there — check out this best-selling prenatal course where it will answer almost every question you have (you can even ask questions from within the course and get answers pretty quickly!)
+If you have more questions about when to go to the hospital, or what they will do there the prenatal course will answer almost every question you have (you can even ask questions from within the course and get answers pretty quickly!)